getcarina/getcarina.com/_best-practices/docker-best-practices-dockerfile.md

 operating system revolves around the filesystem layout and its binaries.
 For example,
-if you chose Ubuntu as your base operating system and you aren’t doing anything extravagant in terms of the operating system itself, then you could potentially switch to the Debian image as it will most likely have everything you need and can save you at least 100MB in size.
-You must investigate this on a per case basis, but if you are utilizing a bloated operating system base when BusyBox could suffice, then you are not only consuming more space than needed, you are also adding time to Docker builds and image repository interactions.
+if you chose Ubuntu as your base operating system and you aren’t doing anything unusual in terms of the operating system itself, then you could potentially switch to the Debian image as it will most likely have everything you need and can save you at least 100MB in size.
+You must investigate this on a case-by-case basis, but if you are utilizing a full-size operating system such as Linux when a stripped-down operating system such as BusyBox could suffice, then you are not only consuming more space than needed, you are also adding time to Docker builds and image repository interactions.